pyccel/pyccel/developer_docs/review_process.md

 Senior developers will look for anything missed in the initial review and any code which does not fit with the usual practices used in Pyccel.
 They will also ensure that the pull request makes sense in the context of planned future developments.

 Once the senior developer is happy with the branch they should accept the pull request.
 This will then trigger the label to be changed from `Ready_for_review` to `Ready_to_merge` (unless there are other requested changes from other senior developers).

+Remember senior developers are humans too and can also miss things or misunderstand what is necessary for the issue.
+Don't be scared to push back on their suggested changes if you feel they may be wrong.

 ### Ready to merge